react-auth-kit/react-auth-kit/CONTRIBUTING.md

 git clone https://github.com/Your_Username/react-auth-kit.git
 ```

-> This makes a local copy of repository in your machine.
+> This makes a local copy of the repository in your machine.

-Once you have cloned the ` React-Auth-Kit ` repository in GitHub, move to that folder first using change directory command.
+Once you have cloned the ` React-Auth-Kit ` repository from GitHub, move to that folder first using change directory command.

 ```sh
 # This will change directory to a folder Plant_Disease_Detection